sql-machine-learning/elasticdl/elasticdl/doc/worker_optimization_design.md

 ### Implementation

-For training-only, we can use a unified dataset as below:
+For training-only, we can use a shared dataset as below:

 ```
 def data_generator(self):